Nishantyadav1512/Access-atlas/deployment_guide.md

     - The blueprint sets `mongdb_uri` and `frontend_url` as placeholders.
     - Go to the **Environment** tab of your new service.
     - Add your real `MONGODB_URI` (from MongoDB Atlas).
-    - For `FRONTEND_URL`, you can add it later once the frontend is deployed, or put your Vercel project URL if you know it (e.g., `https://<project-name>.vercel.app`).
+    - For `FRONTEND_URL`, you can add it later once the frontend is deployed.

-**Note about Puppeteer**: The `Dockerfile` I included installs Chrome and necessary dependencies so Puppeteer and Lighthouse will work correctly on Render.
+    - **`JWT_SECRET`**: You can generate a random string or let Render generate one if configured in blueprint.
+If manual, just type a long random string.

 ## 3. Deploy Frontend (Vercel)